Fremont Union High School District: Student enrollment

 During the 2013-14 school year, there were 10,667 students in Fremont Union High School District.
 In terms of race and ethnicity, the district is predominantly Asian American.
 European American students make up a large minority.
 Hispanic and Latino students are also a sizable minority.
 In contrast, African American students are not very numerous.
 During the 2007 school year, Asian American students made up 53.3% of the school district's student population.
 European American students made up 32.7% of the student population; Hispanics and Latinos made up 11.7% of the population.
 African American and American Indian students made up 2.0% and 0.4% of the population respectively.

 Because the school district has recently faced a substantial budget deficit, it is now only enrolling residents who live within the district's boundaries.
 In the past, many students who did not live within the district were allowed to attend Fremont Union High School District's schools, but now the district is closely investigating all student residences.
 These investigations sometimes involve going into a student's alleged home, where a specially-trained district employee searches the home—including the student's bedroom—for signs that the student actually lives in the home.
 Video of two such inspections aired in a 2006 segment of the ABC News program 20/20.
-The narrator, John Stossel, was showing how the excellent reputation of Fremont Union's schools motivates parents to lie about their child's actual home.
-As explained on the 20/20 program, if the student is found to be from an outside area, he or she may be expelled from school.
+The narrator, John Stossel, was showing how the reputation of the district's schools motivates parents to falsify the residential information of their students.
+As explained on the 20/20 program, if the student is found to be from an outside area, they may be expelled from school.